Dolores River water or watershed scenery in Colorado

 If the Dolores is too low, too warm, or too release-sensitive, pivot to the Taylor River for a more controlled tailwater day or to the San Miguel when you want a freestone-style southwest Colorado backup.

-CPW identifies Dolores River special regulations and Dolores River SWA access information.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+CPW identifies Dolores River special fishing rules and Dolores River SWA access information.
 Verify current artificial-only language, reach boundaries, and any emergency guidance before fishing.

 Dolores River below McPhee